-Autonomous Healthcare (formerly AreteX Systems) goal is to leverage data available from existing bedside devices to save healthcare costs and improve quality of care.
+The goal of Autonomous Healthcare (formerly AreteX Systems) to leverage data, machine learning, and mathematical modeling to reduce healthcare costs and improve quality of care.
 Our technologies are in a research phase and have not been approved by the FDA.

 Our Syncron-E machine learning technology analyzes flow and pressure waveforms currently available from mechanical ventilators to detect various types of patient-ventilator asynchrony.

 The Fluid Auto-Pilot technology will automate the process of fluid resuscitation in peri-operative care.

 Dr. Wassim M. Haddad is the Co-Founder, Chairman of the Board, and Chief Scientific Advisor of Autonomous Healthcare.
 From August 2012 to June 2015 he served as the President and Chief Executive Officer of Autonomous Healthcare.